Can allergies cause hearing loss?

 In addition to causing you some discomfort, allergens can also clog the microphone ports in your hearing aids, affecting the way your hearing aids function.
 You can replace the covers of microphone ports easily.
 Of course, regular cleaning of your hearing aid is always advisable, especially during allergy season.
 Your hearing care provider can likely provide treatment for itchy ears from hearing aids.

 Some people seem to experience an allergic reaction to their hearing aids.
 If this is the case, be sure to talk to your hearing health professional.
-The allergy may be caused by poor fit, moisture in the ear, wax accumulation, dry skin or an allergy to the earmold material.
+The allergy may be caused by poor fit, moisture in the ear, wax accumulation, dry skin or an allergy to the earmold or dome material.
 Many hearing aid manufacturers have options for people with sensitive ears such as hypoallergenic shell materials or coatings that provide relief.

 The good news

 Seasonal allergies can make certain times of the year difficult for many people who experience symptoms.
 Most of the time, allergy misery, including any decrease in hearing you experience, is typically temporary.
 Normal hearing usually returns after your symptoms subside or your infection clears.
 If your hearing loss persists well past your other allergy symptoms or you experience ear pain, see your hearing care professional or ENT to make sure your condition doesn’t need long-term treatment.
 If you don’t have a trusted hearing health professional, visit our directory to find one in your community.